Module 2: Basic Wilderness Self-Reliance

 • Age Requirement: 10+ (minors must be accompanied by a guardian)

-To support your safety, comfort, and learning during this 2-day field training, please bring the following gear.
+To ensure your safety, comfort, and learning during this 2-day field training, please bring the following items.
+This survival gear checklist emphasizes practical, functional items—there's no need for anything expensive or specialized.

 Choose one of the following: